Paul Goranson: Biography

 While overseas he painted Bomber Command activities before going to Tunisia and Italy in August 1943.
 From July 1944 to spring of 1945, he painted scenes with the Tactical Air Force in Northwest Europe.
 He remained overseas until 1947 because he felt he had work to complete.
 Goranson said the war launched him as an artist.

 The artist spent two years in Ottawa after the war, then, finding no work in Toronto, he went to New York where he ran a company which provided window displays for department stores such as Macy's and Gimbels.
 From 1966 until his retirement in 1986, he worked at the Metropolitan Opera as a scenic artist with artists and designers such as Marc Chagall.
 After he retired in 1986 at the age of 75, he returned to live in Vancouver.
 In 2000, his work was included in the Canadian War Museum's major exhibition Canvas of War: Masterpieces from the Canadian War Museum.

 Goranson died in Vancouver in 2002, at the age of 91.

 Collections and archives

 His work is in the National Gallery of Art, London, England; the Brooklyn Museum, New York; the National Gallery of Canada, Ottawa; and the Canadian War Museum (which holds 131 of his works on permanent display).

-In the Vancouver Art Gallery library, there is a three page letter from Goranson to Gallery Director J.A.
-Morris, dated Feb.
+In the Vancouver Art Gallery library, there is a three page letter from Goranson to Gallery Director Jerrold A. Morris, dated Feb.
 19, 1950, in which he talked about his life and artwork.